-- Child does not like the feeling of toilet paper against their bum, thus resists using the toilet.
+- The child does not like the feeling of toilet paper against their bum, thus resisting using the toilet.
 Try: cleansing wipes or cloths

-- Child really does not know where feces goes.
-Try: consistent toilet training and even toilet training in the IEP
+- The child really does not know where feces goes.
+Try: consistent toilet training and even toilet training in the IEP.

 - They also may not fully understand what feces is and why most people think it’s so gross.
 Try: social stories and story books about this, videos, etc.

-- Child enjoys the feeling of how their body feels after a bowel movement.
-Try: instill other habits and patterns as part of a toilet training protocol
+- The child enjoys the feeling of how their body feels after a bowel movement.
+Try: instill other habits and patterns as part of a toilet training protocol.

 I would work with your co-parent or the child’s other caregivers using the above suggestions while you wait for appointments with professionals.
 I know that seeing medical specialists can be a long wait sometimes.